Adarsh-e-reji/Lead-Management-Dashboard-using-PowerBI/README.md

 ## **Tech Stack**
 - **Power BI** – Data visualization and interactive reporting
-- **Data Source** – CSV file (**lead-data.csv**, uploaded in this repository)
+- **Data Source** – CSV file (uploaded in this repository)
 - **Data Transformation** – Power Query & DAX
 - **Deployment** – Power BI Service / Embedded Dashboard

 ## **Dataset**
-This project includes a dataset file named **cosmetics.csv**, which contains sample data used in the dashboard.
+This project includes a dataset file named **lead-data.csv**, which contains sample data used in the dashboard.
 You can replace this file with your own dataset to customize the insights.

 ## **How to Use**
 1. **Download the Power BI Report (.pbix file)** from the repository.
 2. Open it in **Power BI Desktop**.
-3. Connect your data source (lead.csv).
+3. Connect your data source (.csv file).
 4. Refresh the data and explore the interactive visuals.
-5. Publish to **Power BI Service** for web sharing.

 ## **Screenshot**
 ![lead_report](https://github.com/user-attachments/assets/bb8f3f77-de9a-4aae-8b9f-f5a51e0cda50)